Reviews Communities Blog FAQ Services Contact

 What Impacts Your Net the Most

-You should evaluate your selling approach based on net, not just top-line price.
 In a market with 25 average days on market and steady demand, the right strategy can shift your outcome by tens of thousands.
+Option comparisons you can run:

 Key factors to evaluate:

-Use these steps to build a net sheet you can discuss with a real estate agent in San Diego CA and top San Diego real estate agents you interview.
+Use these ten steps to build a net sheet you can discuss with a real estate agent in San Diego CA and top San Diego real estate agents you interview.

 1) Set your working sale price